Exclusive Interviews with Shirley Lewis and the Official George Michael Band

 Dee is also a member of the Official George Michael Band.
 She initially worked with George Michael at the very first European MTV Awards held at the Brandenburg Gate in Berlin.

-Were you excited to be a part of Cowboys & Angels Concert?
+Were you excited to be a part of the Cowboys & Angels Concert?

 “Absolutely!
 When Shirley asked me to be a part of Cowboys & Angels, it was perfect timing as I was just moving back to England from California.
 I wanted to do something with Shirley to commemorate George and his musical legacy.
 To me, the show was about love and connection for George fans that were left empty after his passing.
 He has so many amazing songs and memories attached to them and we wanted to give fans some type of connection with him.” -Dee Lewis-Clay